Logo

 Thesis @CGVG

-Tutors: Edoardo Battegazzorre, Andrea Bottino
+Tutors: Edoardo Battegazzorre, Stefano Calzolari, Andrea Bottino

 TAGS: Virtual Reality, Multi-Agent Systems, Natural Language Processing, Human-Agent Interaction, Collaborative Interfaces